cyshen11/cyshen11.github.io/_projects/loan-prediction-app.md

 - Machine Learning: AutoGluon
 - Deployment: Render

 Flask was chosen for frontend as it was a popular app building framework for Python.
 RDS was chosen for the database as it is also a popular platform to deploy database.
 MariaDB variant was chosen due to my own familiarity.
-AutoGluon was chosen as the AutoML framework due to its popularity.
+AutoGluon was chosen for its **robust ensemble methods and ease of baseline benchmarking**.
 Render was chosen as the deployment platform due to its low cost, and it includes recent Python libraries.

 &nbsp;
 &nbsp;